ericpko/ericpko-site/src/content/about/about.md

 You can leave this empty if you don't want to show any content.
 -->

-Hi, I'm Eric Koehli – a software engineer and developer specializing in building elegant solutions.
+Hi, I'm Eric Koehli — a Computer Science graduate from the University of Toronto interested in web development and computer graphics.

-I build software and write about development.
-This site is where I share my projects and thoughts on software engineering.
+I enjoy building with Rust and Zig, and I'm currently working on Clubhouse, my latest project.
+This site is where I share what I'm learning and building.

-Check out my [projects](/projects) or browse my latest posts below.
+I'm open to opportunities and collaborations.
+Check out my [projects](/projects) or browse my posts below.